 Students are encouraged to participate in research opportunities during the academic year and summer including, but not limited to, water resources, geotechnical, transportation, structural and environmental.

 Bucknell provides opportunities for students to find summer employment in industry, government or academia.
 Recently, students have interned at:

-For students unable to spend a full semester or year abroad, Bucknell offers a three-week program titled Engineering in a Global and Societal context.
+For students unable to spend a full semester or year abroad, Bucknell offers a three-week program, ENGR 290: Engineering in a Global/Societal Context.

 309 Dana Engineering

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.